Instant Accessto State, County and Municipal Public Records

 What Are Death Records in Arizona?

 In Arizona, a death record is the legal documentation of a person's death.
 It states the cause, date, and location of death as well as the decedent’s personal data.
 A death record is generated by a physician, coroner, or medical examiner and is issued at the state and county levels.
-Arizona Department of Health Services - Bureau of Vital Records (ADHS-Bureau of Vital Records) is responsible for registering and issuing death records at the state level.
-The various local county health departments issue death records at the county level.
+The State Vital Records Office, the Arizona Department of Health Services - Bureau of Vital Records (ADHS-Bureau of Vital Records) is responsible for registering and issuing death records at the state level along with other Arizona Vital Records.
+The various local county health departments also issue death records at the county level and the National Center for Vital Statistics responds to nation-wide vital record requests.

 Typically, a death certificate features vital information about the deceased person, including: